-We recently had a little fun working with a Raspberry Pi module while developing a line of sensors.
-Like all things open-source, documentation can be a little sparse, out of sync, inconsistent, and difficult to follow; it’s often organized as a reference as opposed to a lesson.
-Learning which documentation to trust, which to ignore, and how to cherry-pick the details one needs is a mental work-out to be sure.
+Recently, while developing a line of sensors, we had a little fun working with a Raspberry Pi module.
+Like all things open-source, documentation can be a little sparse, out of sync, inconsistent, and difficult to follow; worse, it’s often organized as a reference as opposed to a lesson.

 Linux Familiarity Helps

 Having a long history with linux helps considerably in configuring a Raspberry Pi.
-In essence, it’s an ARM processor, for which exists an actively maintained linux port.
-Instructions as far as downloading raspbian, a derivative of the debian linux distribution, went remarkably smoothly.
+Its heart is an ARM processor, for which there exists an actively maintained linux port.
+Instructions as far as downloading and installing raspbian -a derivative of the debian linux distribution- went remarkably smoothly.

 Python, V2 or V3?

 Python is new territory for J-Tech.
-C is the most commonly used language for embedded development, though we do stray into the C++ world from time to time.
-In this case, Python makes accessibility a little easier and, we hope, allows customers to develop applications more quickly than creating everything from scratch.
-Libraries can be released, and so on.
+C is the most common language for embedded development, though C++ is making great inroads.
+In this case, Python makes accessibility easier and, we hope, allows users to develop applications more quickly than creating everything from scratch.
+Libraries can be imported, and so on.

-We chose Python 3, as it’s already released, and although there appears to be confusion about whether to go with V2 or V3, in our opinion the way forward is with the newer version.
+We chose Python 3.
+Although there appears to be confusion about whether to go with V2 or V3, in our opinion the way forward is with the newer version.

 I2C & SMB

-Why all the fuss about Python V2 vs. V3?
+Why all the fuss about Python 2 vs. 3?
 It didn’t seem all that important until connecting I2C devices.
 In the world of interfacing to serial devices, there is a standard called SMB, short for System Management Bus.
 This matters because SMB is a subset of I2C, and most hardware devices like ADCs are I2C compliant.

-Bringing it all home, there is a great SMB library available for Python, V2 only.
-Since this was not known when development using V3 started, it felt (and still feels) like a regression to switch to V2 before continuing.
-The cost of continuing with V3 however, is imposing on users wishing to use these new sensors to make changes to their Python 3 installations.
+Bringing it all home, there is a great SMB library available for Python2 only.
+Since this was not known when development started, it felt like a regression to switch to V2 before continuing.
+The cost of continuing with V3 however, is imposing on users wishing to use these new sensors to make changes to their Python3 installations.
+To mitigate this, a step-by-step guide to adding SMBus support to Python3 is a must.

 First, raspbian itself needs a little tweaking; out of the box, I2C support is present but disabled.
 This operation is documented elsewhere, but it’s easier on the reader if it’s all here.

-I2C/SMB support is blacklisted in the raspbian kernel by default, so it needs to be enabled first.
+I2C/SMB support is blacklisted in the raspbian kernel by default (newer releases may differ, but at the time of writing, they were), so it needs to be enabled first.
 To enable it, open a terminal window and do this:

 ...$ cd /etc/modprobe.d ...$ sudo nano raspi-blacklist.conf

 Several lines should be visible; anything that starts with a # is a comment.
+If the file is empty, great!
+Nothing is blacklisted.
 The file should look something like this:

 # blacklist spi and i2c by default (many users don't need them) blacklist spi-bcm2708 blacklist i2c-bcm2708 blacklist snd-soc-pcm512x blacklist snd-soc-wm8804